Patient and Doctor Reviews of Sildenafil

-Both the NHS and the Medicines and Healthcare products Regulatory Agency (MHRA) approve the use of Sildenafil in treating symptoms of ED.
+Both the NHS and the Medicines and Healthcare products Regulatory Agency (MHRA) approve the use of Sildenafil for treating symptoms of ED.

-Our doctors are also supportive of the use of Sildenafil to treat ED – “Sildenafil is a safe and effective treatment for most men experiencing ED, providing all instructions are followed and the maximum daily dose is not exceeded.” quoted from Lisa Carter, one of our online doctor team.
+ZAVA doctors are also supportive of the use of Sildenafil to treat ED: “Sildenafil is a safe and effective treatment for most men experiencing ED, providing all instructions are followed and the maximum daily dose is not exceeded,” says Dr Lisa Carter, one of our online doctor team.

 There are drawbacks to using Sildenafil – some people might experience side effects such as dizziness, migraines, and visual disturbances.
 We also do not recommend using Sildenafil if you: